Evan Gershkovich: Russia denies jailed reporter consular visit

 Foreign Minister Sergei Lavrov will chair this particular UN Security Council meeting, so the denial of visas for Russian journalists to cover his presence there has particularly angered Moscow.

-Mr Lavrov said Russia would neither forgive nor forget the US for their decision, and his deputy Sergei Ryabkov told state media that Moscow "will find formats to respond to this so that the Americans remember for a long time that such things must not be done".
+Mr Lavrov said Russia would neither forgive nor forget the US for the decision, and his deputy Sergei Ryabkov told state media that Moscow "will find formats to respond to this so that the Americans remember for a long time that such things must not be done".

 "In this connection the US Embassy was informed that its request for a consular visit on 11 May to American citizen E Gershkovich, who was detained on charges of espionage activity, has been denied," the foreign ministry's statement read.